brxck/odin-library/README.md

 HTML is templated in Slim and compiled using slim_guard. guard-livereload is really useful for updating the page in-browser as changes are made.

+The [Milligram](https://milligram.io/) CSS framework was used for styling this project.